oknotokcomputer/super_infra/README.md

 # infra_superproject.git repository A
 BB
-This is the root superproject repo for Chrome Infra used to manage dependencies for the project.
+This is the root superproject repo for Chrome Infra used to manage dependencies B for the project.

-This repo should only contain documentation and dependency management files like .gitmodules or DEPS.
+This repo should only contain documentation and dependency management files like CCCC .gitmodules or DEPS.

 Check out